 Roughly 83 million people are added to the world's population every year.1 That is 227,397 people every day, 9,474 people every hour, or 158 people every minute.
-Likewise, by 2100, provided demographic predictions hold true, the world's population is expected to reach 11.2 billion people (up from 7.6 billion in 2018).2 In 2100, the world's population will be nearly two times larger than the 6.1 billion at the turn of the millennia.3 Moreover, to realize the benefits of our increasingly amenity-laden cities, more-and-more of the world's population, it is estimated that by 2030, sixty-eight percent of the world's population will live in a city.4 In comparison, 80 years earlier in 1950, only thirty percent of the world's population lived in a city.5 Never has the world seen this many people live in such proximity to one another.
+Likewise, by 2100, provided demographic predictions hold true, the world's population is expected to reach 11.2 billion people (up from 7.6 billion in 2018).2 In 2100, the world's population will be nearly two times larger than the 6.1 billion at the turn of the millennia.3 Moreover, to realize the benefits of our increasingly amenity-laden cities, more-and-more of the world's population is moving to urban areas; a process termed urbanization.
+Accordingly, due to urbanization, it is estimated that by 2030, sixty-eight percent of the world's population will live in a city.4 In comparison, 80 years earlier in 1950, only thirty percent of the world's population lived in a city.5 Never has the world seen this many people live in such proximity to one another.